Welcome to

 Year 6 & 5 – Oak Class

-Topics for the Autumn Term
+Topics for the Spring Term

 Homework

-All homework is due by the following Thursday, but they are welcome to bring it in earlier in the week.
+As a reminder, homework is given out every Thursday and is due by the following Thursday, but children are welcome to bring it in earlier in the week.
 Any homework that hasn’t been completed will be done independently during break time on Thursday.

 PE